Skip to content

 Choosing to place a child for adoption is one of the hardest things a parent can do.
 Even when you are confident in your decision, it still comes with grief and loss.
 Post-placement care and support is vital to your well-being and healing moving forward.

 Your adoption professional should already be working with you to provide intentional and scheduled grief counseling, connection to other birth parents, and if applicable, assistance in navigating the open relationship.
-If not, use our member directory or the list below to find a professional near you who can help you get started.
+If not, use our member directory or the list below to find an organization who can help.

 Search & Reunion